OneMadGypsy/fuzzquery/docs/source/index.rst

 fuzzquery
 =========

 **fuzzquery** is a lightweight package for fuzzy word/phrase searches in a body of text.
-A token system is used to represent unknown/fuzzy data.
+A simple token system manages the number and type of approximations that can be made.

 Installation
 ------------